Leïla Ben Ali: Corruption

 She became a lightning rod for dissatisfaction within a Tunisian society disgusted with the rise of her immediate family and Trabelsi family.
 Two French authors wrote an extensive book titled "La regente de Carthage" detailing the corruption of Leïla, her family and in-laws.
 According to the French newspaper Le Monde Diplomatique, Leïla Ben Ali symbolizes the "greed" of the presidential family.
-An American diplomatic cable leaked by WikiLeaks described how Ambassador Robert F. Godec often heard "barbs about their lack of education, low social status and conspicuous consumption."
+A leaked American diplomatic cable described how Ambassador Robert F. Godec often heard "barbs about their lack of education, low social status and conspicuous consumption."
 During the 2010–2011 Tunisian protests, rioters specifically targeted homes they believed belonged to the Trabelsi extended family.
 The Swiss government announced that it was freezing millions of dollars held in bank accounts by her family.

 On 20 June 2011, Zine El Abidine Ben Ali and Leïla Ben Ali were sentenced to 35 years in prison in absentia after being found guilty of theft and unlawful possession of cash and jewellery.

-A report came out that Leïla may have attempted suicide by poisoning herself in her residence in Abha.
+As of November 2022, she was sentenced to a total of 60 years in prison.